 Kevin Adams Strauss earned a Bachelor of Arts in Biology from Colgate University in 1990.
 He received his Medical Degree from Harvard Medical School in 1998 and completed his residency in pediatrics at Boston Children’s Hospital.
 In 2001, he joined the Clinic as a Pediatrician.
 In 2008 he became the Clinic’s Medical Director.
 In this role he has responsibility for the Clinic’s clinical and research programs.
-He is also an Adjunct Associate Research Professor at Franklin & Marshall College.
+He has also been an Adjunct Associate Research Professor at Franklin & Marshall College.
 He is a member of the Society of Inherited Metabolic Disorders and the American Academy of Pediatrics.
 He is board certified in pediatrics by the American Board of Pediatrics.

 Dr. Strauss has co-authored over 60 peer reviewed journal articles and has given numerous lectures about medical, scientific, and cultural issues all over the globe.
 He was awarded the Boch Prize for innovation in developmental disabilities research in 2013 and has presented at the Lancaster TEDx event.
-During residency he received the Michael Osband Memorial Aware for Excellence in Clinical Research, the Medical Student Education Committee Aware for Teaching Excellence, and the Senior Resident Teaching Award.
+During residency he received the Michael Osband Memorial Award for Excellence in Clinical Research, the Medical Student Education Committee Award for Teaching Excellence, and the Senior Resident Teaching Award.

 Why are you passionate about working for the Clinic?

 I have the best job in the world.
 Every day I meet with families and I help them through difficult times.
 Sometimes I can offer a cure, sometimes a specific diagnosis, sometimes I can only offer sincere advice, but I can always reduce or prevent suffering for a child.